-obtaining the fee agreement relating to the investment management fee, including the updated agreement following the change in Investment Manager, recalculating the fees for the year ended 31 December 2015 in accordance with the agreement and comparing to the recorded amounts.

-reviewing the accuracy of the inputs used in the calculation and the design and implementation of controls relating to the inputs (NAV) into the calculation and over the accuracy of the calculation in relation to the written agreement.
+- Obtaining the fee agreement relating to the investment management fee, recalculating the fees for the year ended 31 December 2016 in accordance with the agreement and comparing to the recorded amounts. - reviewing the accuracy of the inputs (NAV) used in the calculation and evaluation of the design and implementation of controls relating to the inputs into the calculation and over the accuracy of the calculation in relation to the written agreement.